Can Rabbits Eat Carrots? Yes, But With Important Limits

 A healthy rabbit diet is built around fibre, not sugar.
 The right balance helps keep their teeth and tummy in good shape.
 According to RSPCA Australia, a proper diet is essential for rabbit health, with hay forming the foundation of their nutrition.
 Here’s the easy guide:

-• 80–85% Hay: The single most important part of a rabbit’s diet.
+- 80–85% Hay: The single most important part of a rabbit’s diet.
 Timothy, oaten, or meadow hay keeps digestion running smoothly and prevents dental issues.
 The House Rabbit Society emphasizes that unlimited hay is crucial for digestive health and preventing dental problems in rabbits.
+Rabbits under 12 months old also benefit from a lucerne-based blend such as Peckish Junior Greens, which supports growth and bone development.

-• A small handful of pellets: Choose a high-fibre, hay-based formula – avoid ones packed with seeds or coloured bits.
+- A small handful of pellets: Choose a high-fibre, hay-based formula – avoid ones packed with seeds or coloured bits.
+Peckish Guinea Pig & Rabbit Pellets 3.5kg are a high-fibre option, or try Vetafarm Rabbit Origins.

 Foods to Avoid